jes1510/raspberry-gpio-email/README.md

 as arguments.
 A shell script for launching the program as a daemon is also included.

-GPIO pinout can be fou8nd here: http://elinux.org/images/2/2a/GPIOs.png
+GPIO pinout can be found here: http://elinux.org/images/2/2a/GPIOs.png